awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ### Thread stack sizes
-The default thread stack size for the KVS WebRTC SDK is the system's default.
-You can change it for all the threads using `-DKVS_STACK_SIZE` CMake flag, and adjust stack sizes for individual threads with `THREAD_CREATE_WITH_PARAMS`.
+The default thread stack size in the KVS WebRTC SDK is determined by the system's default configuration.
+Developers can modify the stack size for all threads created using the `THREAD_CREATE()` macro by specifying the desired value through the `-DKVS_STACK_SIZE` CMake flag.
+Additionally, stack sizes for individual threads can be customized using the `THREAD_CREATE_WITH_PARAMS()` macro.
 Notable stack sizes that may need to be changed for your specific application will be the ConnectionListener Receiver thread and the media sender threads.
-Please modify the stack sizes for these media dependent threads to be suitable for the media your application is processing.

 ### Setting ICE related timeouts